Is a kuchen just a cake?

 This is a cross between a cobbler and a cake, and looks a bit like a sloppy mess going into the oven, so don’t be alarmed when you see that, cook it anyway!
 It will be delicious.
 That’s why it’s called a kuchen.

-Ok, not really.
-But I’ve never met a kuchen I didn’t like.
+I’ve never met a kuchen I didn’t like.
 Or a cake or a cobbler, for that matter.
-And certainly nothing with a streusel topping, as I may have mentioned 8 or 11 times if you’ve been reading this blog for awhile.
+And certainly nothing with a streusel topping, as I may have mentioned eight or eleventy million times if you’ve been reading this blog for awhile.

-This is no exception, and, like all kuchens (sorry, it never gets old) tastes even better slightly warm with some whipped cream or ice cream.
+Like all kuchens (sorry, it just never gets old) this tastes even better slightly warm with some whipped cream or ice cream.
 Should you be weak on timing like me, and dessert is never coming out of the oven conveniently 20 minutes before you want to serve it, this freezes well and also reheats well in the microwave.
 Fail-safe, huzzah!!

 When peeling peaches, the easiest way to do it is to put the peaches in a large bowl and pour boiling water over them.
 Let them sit for 30 seconds, then drain and cover quickly with cold water.
 This stops any cooking from happening and also makes them touchable, and peeling will be a breeze!